SciML/JumpProcesses.jl/docs/src/tutorials/simple_poisson_process.md

 # [Simple Poisson Processes in JumpProcesses] (@id poisson_proc_tutorial)

-In this tutorial we show how to simulate several Poisson jump processes, for several types of intensities and jump distributions.
+In this tutorial, we show how to simulate several Poisson jump processes, for several types of intensities and jump distributions.
 Readers interested primarily in chemical or population process models, where several types of jumps may occur, can skip directly to the [second tutorial](@ref ssa_tutorial) for a tutorial covering similar material but focused on the SIR model.

-JumpProcesses allows the simulation of jump processes where the transition rate, i.e. intensity or propensity, can be a function of the current solution, current parameters, and current time.
+JumpProcesses allows the simulation of jump processes where the transition rate, i.e., intensity or propensity, can be a function of the current solution, current parameters, and current time.
 Throughout this tutorial these are denoted by `u`, `p` and `t`.
 Likewise, when a jump occurs any DifferentialEquations.jl-compatible change to the current system state, as